Owen Benjamin: Social media bans

-Twitter banned Benjamin in 2018 after he made inappropriate tweets about gun control advocate David Hogg.
+Twitter banned Benjamin in 2018 after he made tweets about gun control advocate David Hogg.
 His account was later reinstated under the X management.
 In October 2019, Patreon suspended Benjamin's account, saying he violated their terms of service regarding hate speech.
 His YouTube channel was banned on December 3, 2019, for violations of the site's terms of service.
 On December 13, he was suspended from Facebook and Instagram for multiple policy violations.
 He has also been banned by PayPal.

 In January 2020, Benjamin and one hundred of his fans announced their intent to sue Patreon for $3.5 million for banning him from the platform.
 Patreon counter-sued 72 of the fans.
 In July 2020, a judge on the San Francisco County Superior Court denied Patreon's request for a preliminary injunction in the case.

 In March 2020, The Daily Dot reported that Benjamin had been attempting to circumvent his social media bans on several platforms to spread disinformation regarding COVID-19.
 Following the publication of the article, several of Benjamin's new accounts were terminated.
 After being banned from YouTube, Benjamin began streaming on DLive, a livestreaming service popular with extremists.
 In October 2020, Benjamin and Nick Fuentes were the two highest earners on the site.
 Following a November 2020 report by extremism researcher Megan Squire, DLive suspended several accounts including those belonging to Benjamin and Fuentes.